The Manuscript Library What It Isn't Our Research Curiosities Media Collaborate Resources

 600 years.
 Still waiting.

 Sometime in the early 15th century, someone sat down and filled 240 pages of vellum with text and illustrations unlike anything seen before or since.
 The language is unknown.
 The script has no parallel.
 The plants don't exist.
 The stars don't match.
-Six centuries of scholars, cryptographers, and linguists have tried — and failed — to read it.
-This is where we bring everything together.
+Six centuries of scholars, cryptographers, and linguists have tried, and failed, to read it.
+Here you can read the full record, and the original, reproducible analysis we have added to it.

 Inside the Manuscript